Maha Shivratri – The night of awakening

 Importance of Maha Shivratri.

-It is believed that the people who fast on this night and offer prayers to Shiva bring good luck into their life.
+It is believed that the people who fast on this night and offer prayers to Lord Shiva bring good luck into their life.
 If anyone wants to catch the fervor of the festivity then he or she must visit Ujjain.
-According to Hindu epics, Ujjain is place of abode of Shiva.
-Large processions are carried out throughout the city, many people assemble in huge number to catch a glimpse of the revered idol of Shiva.
+According to Hindu epics, Ujjain is place of abode of Lord Shiva.
+Large processions are carried out throughout the city, ith people assemble in huge number to catch a glimpse of the revered idol of Lord Shiva.
 Now the similar possessions are carried in many parts of India such as Delhi, Uttaraknand, Rajasthan, Uttar Pradesh, Madhya Pradesh, Punjab, Himachal Pradesh and Bihar, Andhra Pradesh, Goa, Maharashtra, Karnataka, Gujarat and Tamil Nadu.

 Maha Shivratri is also considered special as it has spiritual significance.
 It is the time when the northern hemisphere of the Earth is positioned in such a way that there is a natural flow of spiritual energy in a human being.

 This day gives us the message that we all could see each other as the child of the same cosmic energy.
-We all must understand that there is the need of changing the thought process from the negativity to positivity there is a need to change our attitude from selfishness to selflessness.
+We all must understand that there is the need of changing the thought process from the negativity to positivity There is a need to change our attitude from selfishness to selflessness.

 Click here to visit Maha Shivratri Ki Aarti

 Click here to Download Shiva latest wallpapers